ShauryaTathgir/RelativeRotationSwingTrading/README.md

 4. Create an EC2 instance and create an SNS notification.
 5. Connect EC2 instance to an IAM role with full S3 access and SNS publishing access.
 6. Ensure account is margin or has at least triple additional cash balance not allocated to the strategy to reduce risk of good faith violations.
-7. Close any positions in assets included in the strategy or the algorithm may automatically do so.<br><br>
+7. Close any positions in assets included in the strategy or the algorithm may automatically do so and add its cash value to its allocation.<br><br>

 ## Tips